joerivanveen/each-domain-a-page/readme.txt

 For instance my wordpresscoder.nl site is in Dutch, while the rest of my site is in English (United States).
 I have added one row to the ‘locales’ textarea: wordpresscoder-nl = nl_NL.
 Leave this textarea empty if you don’t need it, it will not affect your installation at all then.

+= Child pages =

+Version 1.4.0 adds support for child pages.
+If you have a page with slug 'example-com' and a child page with slug 'child-page', you can visit 'www.example.com/child-page' to see the child page.

+Sometimes when you change things up, it seems like it is not working.
+This is often due to very aggressive caching of redirects in modern browsers (they keep redirecting even if the site is not anymore) but it can also be there are stale canonicals.
+You can empty the canonicals by disabling the plugin and re-enabling it.
+You have to visit your pages again to load the canonicals one by one.
+Settings will be preserved unless you uninstall the plugin completely.

 = htaccess =

 In case the plugin was not able to update your .htaccess, these are the lines for your .htaccess to make webfonts function properly, you can add them right after '&#35;END Wordpress':